-The local centre buildings should be restricted to a maximum of 1 storey (up to 10m) to reduce the need for additional parking courts within the SMF, but there is potential within the local centre community element to be 2 storeys, if these are non-residential uses.
+The local centre buildings should be restricted to a maximum of 2 storey for non-residential uses to reduce the need for additional residential parking courts.

 Parts of the SMF area in the vicinity of St Andrew's Parish Church, Church Cottage, Tyler's Farmhouse and White Cottage are restricted to a maximum of 2 storeys to maintain views of and respect the setting of these Listed Buildings.
 Sensitive edges with existing homes should also be restricted to a maximum of 2 storeys.